mapproxy/mapproxy/doc/install_windows.rst

 Check installation
 ------------------

-To check if the MapProxy was successfully installed you can directly call the `version` module.
+To check if the MapProxy was successfully installed you can call ``mapproxy-util``.
 You should see the installed version number.
 ::

     mapproxy-util --version